-5 Acknowledgements.
+Acknowledgements.
 This work was supported by awards AFOSR DDDAS FA9550-17-1-0015, NSF CCF-1613905, NSF ACI-17097276, and by the Computational Science Laboratory at Virginia Tech.

-The authors thank the anonymous referees for their constructive input that has significantly helped with the quality of the paper.
+The authors thank the anonymous referees and the editor for their constructive input that has significantly helped with the quality of the paper.